 - If you are out-of-area and have a life-threatening emergency, go to the nearest emergency service provider.
-Be sure to show them your Presbyterian Centennial Care member ID card. - If you are out-of-area and the care you need is not for something lifethreatening, call our PresRN nurse advice line.
+Be sure to show them your Presbyterian Centennial Care member ID card - If you are out-of-area and the care you need is not for something life-threatening, call our PresRN nurse advice line.
 The toll-free number is 1-888-730-2300.
-The nurse will help you decide what steps to take to get care.
+The nurse will help you decide what steps to take to get care - You can use PHP Video Visits anytime, anywhere in the United States, including nights, weekends, and even holidays